Three, Three and Three

-Taken from Transforming Fellowship, Page 79 by Chris M. Coursey
+Taken from Transforming Fellowship (page 79) by Chris M. Coursey

 Give examples and take turns sharing.
-An example looks like this, “I am grateful for the opportunity to walk this evening.
+An example looks like this: “I am grateful for the opportunity to walk this evening.
 It was good to get outside and move around.
 I felt refreshed.
 What a beautiful evening it was!”
 Follow with two more examples from the day.

 Give examples from the day and take turns sharing.
-An example looks like this, “I appreciate your hospitality this afternoon when our friend stopped by.
+An example looks like this: “I appreciate your hospitality this afternoon when our friend stopped by.
 You were quick to offer her a drink and you checked to be sure she was comfortable.
 You work hard to help our visitors feel welcome in our home.
 I like this about you!”
 Follow with two more qualities and reasons for these examples.
 If you are single, improvise with a friend or use your journal to write about someone you know.
 You can read it to your pal later for an extra boost of Skill 4 goodness.

 Give examples from the day and take turns sharing.
-An example looks like this, “I am grateful for the ways God cares for us.
+An example looks like this: “I am grateful for the ways God cares for us.
 We have food at our table and I can look back on my life and see how God has led us here.”
 Follow this up with two more qualities about God you enjoy.